-This recipe for Moroccan carrots makes a generous portion to serve as a side dish perfect for special occasions and spring holidays — both Easter and Passover.
-This dish of lightly cooked carrots is flavored with garlic, lemon, parsley, and a subtle touch of cumin.
+This recipe for Moroccan carrots makes a generous portion to serve as a side dish perfect for special occasions and holidays.
+An abundant dish of lightly cooked carrots, it’s flavored with garlic, lemon, parsley, and a subtle touch of cumin.

-Of course, you can serve it for other occasions as well.
-It’s welcome in the winter, when the lemony and herbal tones wake up the sluggish palate.
+Moroccan carrots is perfect for spring holidays, both Passover and Easter.
+Of course, you can serve it for other occasions, like Rosh Hashanah, as well.
+It’s welcome in the fall and winter, when the lemony and herbal tones wake up the sluggish palate.

 A couple of variations: Some renditions use red wine vinegar, though that’s not as typical.
 If you prefer cilantro to parsley, feel free to swap it in.